Kernel Mean Embedding of Distributions: A Review and Beyond: Maximum Mean Discrepancy

 The kernel mean embedding can be used to define a metric for probability distributions which is important for problems in statistics and machine learning.
 Later, we will see that the metric defined in terms of mean embeddings can be considered as a particular instance of an \emph{integral probability metric} (IPM) \citep{Mueller1997:IPM}.
 Given two probability measures $\pp{P}$ and $\pp{Q}$ on a measurable space $\inspace$, an IPM is defined as

 where $\fspace$ is a space of real-valued bounded measurable functions on $\inspace$.
 The function class $\fspace$ fully characterizes the IPM $ \gamma[\fspace,\pp{P},\pp{Q}]$.
 There is obviously a trade-off on the choice of $\fspace$.
 That is, on one hand, the function class must be rich enough so that $\gamma[\fspace,\pp{P},\pp{Q}]$ vanishes if and only if $\pp{P}=\pp{Q}$.
 On the other hand, the larger the function class $\fspace$, the more difficult it is to estimate $\gamma[\fspace,\pp{P},\pp{Q}]$.
-Thus, $\fspace$ should be restrictive enough for the empirical estimate to converge quickly (see, \eg, \citet{Sriperumbudur2012}).
+Thus, $\fspace$ should be restrictive enough for the empirical estimate to converge quickly (see, \eg, \citealp{Sriperumbudur2012}).

-For example, if $\fspace$ is chosen to be a space of all bounded continuous functions on $\inspace$, the IPM is a metric over a space of probability distributions, as stated in the following theorem \citep{Mueller1997:IPM}. \begin{shadowbox} \begin{theorem} Let $C_b(\inx)$ be a space of all bounded continuous functions on a compact metric space $\inspace$.
-A mapping $\gamma : \pspace\times\pspace \rightarrow [0,\infty]$ given by
+For example, if $\fspace$ is chosen to be a space of all bounded continuous functions on $\inspace$, the IPM is a metric over a space of probability distributions, as stated in the following theorem \citep{Mueller1997:IPM}. \begin{shadowbox} \begin{theorem} A mapping $\gamma : \pspace\times\pspace \rightarrow [0,\infty]$ given by

 is zero if and only if $\pp{P}=\pp{Q}$. \end{theorem} \end{shadowbox}